How Will I Know: Commercial performance

-"How Will I Know" debuted at number 60 on the US Billboard Hot 100, on the December 7, 1985 issue.
-Nine weeks later, it peaked at number one on the issue dated February 15, 1986, becoming Houston's second number-one single on that chart.
-It displaced Houston's cousin Dionne Warwick's "That's What Friends Are For", and was displaced by Mr. Mister's "Kyrie".
-It stayed on the peak for two weeks.
-The single also debuted on the Billboard Hot Black Singles chart at number 60 and later peaked at number one, a peak it maintained for one week.
-On the issue dated January 25, 1986, "How Will I Know" entered the Billboard Dance Club Songs chart at number 30 and later peaked at number three on the February 22, 1986 issue.
-It also peaked at number one on the Billboard Adult Contemporary chart.
-The Recording Industry Association of America (RIAA) certified the single Gold on December 6, 1985, for shipments of 500,000 copies or more, and later Double Platinum, for an equivalent sales of 2,000,000 units.
+"How Will I Know" debuted at number 60 on the US Billboard Hot 100 in the December 7, 1985, issue.
+It entered the top 40 in the December 28, 1985, issue, starting a 16-week run in the top forty.
+Seven weeks later, it peaked at number one in the issue dated February 15, 1986, becoming Houston's second number-one single on that chart.
+It displaced Houston's cousin Dionne Warwick's "That's What Friends Are For", stayed at number one for two weeks, and was displaced by Mr. Mister's "Kyrie".
+It also debuted on the Billboard Hot Black Singles chart at number 60 on the December 28 issue, and later peaked at number one for one week.
+In the issue dated January 25, 1986, "How Will I Know" entered the Billboard Dance Club Songs chart at number 30, and later peaked at number three in the February 22, 1986, issue.
+It also reached number one on the Billboard Adult Contemporary chart.
+The Recording Industry Association of America (RIAA) certified the single Gold on December 6, 1985, for shipments of 500,000 copies or more, and later triple platinum, for equivalent sales of 3 million units.
 It ranked at number six on the Billboard year-end chart.

-In Canada, the single debuted at number 80 on the RPM Top 100 Singles chart on the issue dated December 14, 1985.
-It later peaked at number one on the week dated March 1, 1986, becoming Houston's first number-one single in Canada.
+In Canada, the single debuted at number 80 on the RPM Top 100 Singles chart in the issue dated December 14, 1985.
+It later peaked at number one in the week dated March 1, 1986, becoming Houston's first number-one single in Canada.
 It was later certified Gold by the Canadian Recording Industry Association (CRIA) on May 1, 1986, for shipments of 200,000 copies or more.

-The single performed well in other countries.
-In United Kingdom, it debuted at number 36, during the week of January 25, 1986 and later peaked at a position of number five.
+The single also performed well in other countries.
+In the United Kingdom it debuted at number 36 during the week of January 25, 1986, and later peaked at number five.
 It was also certified Silver by the British Phonographic Industry (BPI).
-According to MTV UK and Ireland, the single has sold about 280,000 copies in the United Kingdom.
-In New Zealand, the single debuted at number 35 and later peaked at number 19.
-In Austria, the single reached a peak position of number 28, while reaching a peak of number 12 in the Netherlands.
+According to MTV UK and Ireland, the single has sold about 280,000 copies in the UK.
+In New Zealand it debuted at number 35, and peaked at number 19.
+In Austria it reached a peak position of number 28, while peaking at number 12 in the Netherlands.
 It also reached number two in Norway and Sweden, while charting at number 11 in Switzerland.
 According to AllMusic, "How Will I Know" has sold about 1.5 million copies worldwide.

-In Australia, "How Will I Know" was released as the first single from the album in March 1985.
-It spent a single week in the Kent Music Report chart at number 97 in July 1985, before re-entering the chart in February 1986, eventually peaking at number two.
+In Australia "How Will I Know" was released as the first single from the album in March 1985.
+It spent a single week on the Kent Music Report chart at number 97 in July 1985, before re-entering the chart in February 1986, eventually peaking at number two.